kibetAmon/PesaNow_App/README.md

 ## Objective
 To create a REST endpoint that will return a list of mocked up transactions,build tests to ensure functionality and create a web app to consume the REST Api and display data.
 ## Technologies used
+1. Java
-1. Spring boot
+2. Spring boot
-2. Docker
+3. Docker
-3. MySQL
+4. MySQL